Spanish abstention clears way for EU naval mission in Red Sea

 EU countries have provisionally agreed to launch a Red Sea naval mission alongside the US after Spain showed it wouldn't stand in the way.

-"There seems to be a large degree of consensus among member states on the need to act quickly and pragmatically," an EU diplomat said, following ambassadors' talks in Brussels on Tuesday (16 January).
+"There seems to be a large degree of consensus among member states on the need to act quickly and pragmatically," an EU diplomat said on Wednesday (17 January), following ambassadors' talks in Brussels on Tuesday.

 Join EUobserver today